A risk factor is something that increases your likelihood of getting a disease or condition.

 It is possible to develop melanoma with or without the risk factors listed below.
 However, the more risk factors you have, the greater your likelihood of developing melanoma.
 If you have a number of risk factors, ask your doctor what you can do to reduce your risk.

 Factors that may increase your chance of melanoma include:

 Excessive Sun Exposure

 People with certain occupations are also at higher risk due to their exposure to UV radiation.
-Some examples include harbor masters, electrical fitters, and telephone wire repair employees.
+Some examples include construction workers, road crews, harbor masters, electrical fitters, and telephone wire repair employees.